davek184/nfdb/MarkII/readme.md

 * Production files are set up for JLCPCB.
 * For now only Gerber file is included
 * For the "Remove Order Number" option choose "Specify Location" (Places JLCPCB production number over the JLCJLC silkscreen see render)
 * Note only Gerber file is included now so part files would need to be generated from KiCad.
-Inaddition this would need to be manually soldered for the USB raiser with pin headers
+In addition these would need to be manually soldered for the USB raiser with pin headers

 | Part              | Adjustment   |
 | ----------------- | ------------- |